L13/vscode-diff/README.md

 Context menu

-* `Open` - Open a favorite diff without starting a comparison immediately.
+* `Open` - Open the favorite diff without starting a comparison immediately.
 Ignores `l13Diff.openFavoriteAndCompare`.
-* `Open & Compare` - Open a favorite diff and start a comparison immediately.
+* `Open & Compare` - Open the favorite diff and start a comparison immediately.
 Ignores `l13Diff.openFavoriteAndCompare`.
-* `Rename` - Change the name of a favorite.
+* `Rename` - Change the name of the favorite.
-* `Remove` - Remove a diff from favorites.
+* `Delete` - Delete the favorite diff.